 “I haven’t seen a wall, yet.
-It looks like a lot of people that are buying up the land after unsolved murders don’t want a wall, now.”
+It looks like the people who are buying the land after unsolved murders don’t want a wall now.”

-Joseph’s eyes never left the lawyer as he spoke to Ava, “It’s your parents’ life we’re concerned with, Ava.”
+Joseph’s eyes never left the lawyer as he spoke to Isabella, “It’s your parents’ life we’re concerned with, Isabella.”

-The lawyer waited as Ava lowered the check and continued to frown at it in silence.
-She finally shook her head and spoke, “I’m sorry, I do need my lawyer to review the contract.
+The lawyer waited as Isabella lowered the check and continued to frown at it in silence.
+She finally shook her head and spoke, “I’m sorry, I do need an alternate lawyer to review the contract.

-The lawyer heaved a sigh and placed the check back into his briefcase.
+The lawyer sighed and placed the check back into his briefcase.
 “I always wonder about friends who don’t allow their friends to gain a good profit, Miss Meadows.
-I always think that these friends are not real friends at all.”
+I think these friends are not real friends at all.”

 The lawyer’s eyebrows lifted.
 “My client has a pending offer elsewhere today.
-He has already instructed me that if you refuse his generous offer, then he will have no need to pay you for this property.
+He already instructed me that if you refuse his generous offer, then he will have no need to pay you.
 We will dispose of the cashier’s check.”

-Ava felt her heart sink.
-She couldn’t maintain the taxes on both this border property and her own house in North Carolina.
+Isabella felt her heart sink.
+She couldn’t maintain the taxes on both this border property and her house in North Carolina.
 She looked at Joseph with a frown for him to give her some way of escape from this decision.
-He looked back at her like this was a challenge that he expected her to meet.
+He looked back at her like this was a challenge he expected her to meet.

-“It was your parents that got murdered, Ava.
+“It was your parents that got murdered, Isabella.
 It’s time to find out who killed them.”